 That morning I spent time reading Paul's greeting in Romans 1.
 I was struck by the passion of Paul's language when he is talking about his brothers and sisters in Rome.
 His thankfulness for their faith, his praying for them constantly, his longing to come and help them draw deeper into their passion for Christ.
 Paul seems to understand the urgency and importance of people coming to faith in Christ and maturing in that faith.
 He has a clear understanding of the state of the world and a vision for what the world needs.
 And that is what motivates his passion.

 As I began journaling the Spirit merged my thoughts about Paul's passion with my nightmare.
-It was as though Paul saw the world in terms of that lake and when presented with people sinking and drowning in brokenness, sin and death his only response was to dive in with his whole life.
+It was as though Paul saw the world in terms of that lake and when presented with people sinking and drowning in brokenness, sin and death his only response was to dive i

 I don't hesitate to jump in when it is my kids who are threatened.
 I might even get wet if a close friend is floundering.
 For the most part though, while Paul could be hired as a professional lifeguard, I'm over on the dock sticking my toe in the water to test out the temperature.